 Fundamental research for new innovations

-Our fundamental research in physics is highly specialized.
-Only a dozen research institutes in the world that can provide similar analysis.
+Our fundamental research in physics is unique, and we have the leading research environment in neutron characterization in Norway.
 In order to improve and innovate existing materials used in items such as batteries and magnets in refrigerators and electric bikes, we are researching and testing new ones: Materials innovation will also provide more environmentally friendly alternatives and reduce dependency on the use of rare minerals.

 The international community is dependent on the development of new materials and the conservation of natural resources in order to meet the UN sustainability goals, reduce climate change, provide clean energy for all and make sustainable cities.

 This requires precise insight into the structure and dynamics of materials at atomic level.
-As one of Norway’s largest research institutes for energy, we provide a wide range of solutions for tomorrow’s energy systems.
-We have leading laboratories and partners on five continents and in multiple countries.
+As one of Norway’s largest research institutes for energy, we provide a wide range of solutions for tomorrow’s clean energy systems.

 Our ambitions are continuously being extended.
 We have great ambitions.
 By use of our highly specialized competence we have developed leading laboratories that have given us the opportunity to participate in numerous international collaborative projects.
 This means that we now have partners in five continents and dozens of countries within academia and private business.
 This is how we contribute to research for a better future.